Transferability-Guided Cross-Domain Cross-Task Transfer Learning: Auxiliary-free Transferability Metrics

 \subsection{JC-OTCE Metric}

-F-OTCE is an effective transferability metric in practical scenarios, but it can be further improved while encountering some difficult cases.
+F-OTCE is an efficient transferability metric in practical scenarios, but its accuracy can be further improved.
 Take a toy example shown in Fig. \ref{fig: toy example} for illustration, where the F-OTCE metric fails to distinguish the more transferable source model.
-It inspires us that computing the correspondences based on the sample distance (in space $\mathcal{X}$) alone may not always precisely capture the class-to-class matching quality (or the label uncertainty of the target task) as expected.
-Therefore, to further improve the robustness of F-OTCE, we propose the JC-OTCE metric which involves the additional label distance in computing the joint correspondences between data in the joint space $\mathcal{X} \times \mathcal{Y}$.
+This observation suggests that computing data correspondences solely based on sample distance (in space $\mathcal{X}$) may not always accurately capture the class-to-class matching quality (or the label uncertainty of the target task) as expected.
+Therefore, to further improve the accuracy of F-OTCE, we propose the JC-OTCE metric which involves the additional label distance in computing the joint correspondences between data in the joint space $\mathcal{X} \times \mathcal{Y}$.

 Formally, we first define the data instances of the source and target tasks as $z_s=(\hat{x}_s,y_s)$ and $z_t=(\hat{x}_t,y_t)$ respectively, where $z_s \in \mathcal{Z}_s = \mathcal{X} \times \mathcal{Y}_s$ and $z_t \in \mathcal{Z}_t = \mathcal{X} \times \mathcal{Y}_t$.
 And we define the $\alpha_y \triangleq P(X | Y=y)$, which can be estimated from a collection of finite samples with label $y$.
 Inspired by recent work~\cite{OTDD}, we compute the label distance as the Wasserstein distance $Wass(\alpha_{y_s}, \alpha_{y_t})$.
 Then the ground cost for JC-OTCE can be defined as: